Oatley - Hurstville Grove

 The educational profile of Oatley - Hurstville Grove exceeds national averages, with above-average qualification levels and academic performance metrics

-Educational attainment in Oatley-Hurstville Grove shows a significant advantage with 42.3% of residents aged 15+ holding university qualifications compared to the national average of 30.4%.
-This percentage is also higher than that of New South Wales at 32.2%.
-Bachelor degrees are the most common, held by 28.2% of residents, followed by postgraduate qualifications (11.2%) and graduate diplomas (2.9%).
-Vocational credentials are also prevalent, with 26.6% of residents aged 15+ holding such qualifications - advanced diplomas at 11.2% and certificates at 15.4%.
+Educational attainment in Oatley-Hurstville Grove is significantly higher than broader benchmarks.
+As of 2021, 42.3% of residents aged 15 years and above hold university qualifications, compared to 30.4% nationally and 32.2% in NSW.
+Bachelor degrees are the most common at 28.2%, followed by postgraduate qualifications (11.2%) and graduate diplomas (2.9%).
+Vocational credentials are also prominent, with 26.6% of residents aged 15 years and above holding them, including advanced diplomas (11.2%) and certificates (15.4%).

-Educational participation is high in the area, with 29.0% of residents currently enrolled in formal education.
-This includes primary (9.1%), secondary (7.9%), and tertiary (7.0%) levels.
-Six schools operate within Oatley-Hurstville Grove, educating approximately 1,745 students.
-The socio-educational conditions are above average, with an ICSEA score of 1065.
+Educational participation is high, with 29.0% of residents currently enrolled in formal education, including 9.1% in primary, 7.9% in secondary, and 7.0% pursuing tertiary education.
+There are six schools operating within Oatley-Hurstville Grove as of 2022, educating approximately 1,745 students.
+The area has above-average socio-educational conditions (ICSEA: 1065).
 The educational mix includes four primary, one secondary, and one K-12 school.

 Frequently Asked Questions - Education